7iquid/NestExpress/README.md

 # 🦉 NestJS REST API

-A modular and secure REST API built with [NestJS](https://nestjs.com/), featuring Swagger docs, JWT authentication, request caching, and more.
+A modular and secure REST API built with [NestJS](https://nestjs.com/), featuring Swagger docs, JWT authentication, Firebase integration, and more.

 ---